SergioMendolia/arkeo/docs/calendar-connector.md

 - Extracts meeting details including duration, location, and organizer
 - Categorizes events as virtual or in-person meetings
 - Option to include or exclude declined events
+- Automatic deduplication prevents the same event from appearing multiple times
 - Works with any Google Calendar that has sharing enabled

 ## How It Works